BIIFSweden/FOM_Multiplexed/pixelclassification.md

 * run  `Analyze->Spatial analysis->Distance to annotations 2D`
 * `Split multi-part classifications : no`

 For each cell we now get the distance in µm to the closest vessel annotation.
+In the measurement table these will be listed in an additional column.